Bobby's Logo

 PA-DECODER

-This german company produced 2 different mega ROM cartridges:
+PA-Decoder is a german company (Bielefeld) which produced 2 different DX7 mega ROM cartridges:

 - "MONST-ROM" (16x32 - 512 patches).
 This cartridge was organized as a 4x4 categorized banks (A1-D4) that you could select with switches combinations.